jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 - The hundreds, maybe thousands, of online accounts you have scattered around the internet, made hastily so you can access an article, use a service, or leave a review.

 Notice that in this form, all aspects of identity are quantifiable.
 Identity, in this model, is a thing to be managed, sold, or searched for.
 Links and relations in this model are secondary, expressed as joins between tables in databases or identifying users through 'unique' identifiers like email addresses, cookies, IP addresses and advertising identifiers: all things that are machine legible but unusable for anyone

+> [The attribute model of identity] ignores the consequences of common identification across different systems for the sake of simplicity and feature management.
+It also ignores how that data came to be, what is done with it, and how it is governed.
+In effect, it focuses on the bits and bytes and not on the processes involved.
+(Five Mental Models of Identity)[^8]

+[^8]: Source: [Five Mental Models of Identity](https://github.com/WebOfTrustInfo/rwot7-toronto/blob/master/final-documents/mental-models.pdf), presented in *Rebooting the Web of Trust VII* by Joe Andrieu, Nathan George, Andrew Hughes, Christophe MacIntosh, and Antoine Rondelet

 Big companies make identities legible so that they may measure, manage, and control our attention to optimize their ad revenue and sell our data.